Breekpot/docs/notarynodes/where_code_meets_law.rst

 * Scalability and environmental impact if we further scale
 * Large scale tax evasion and it's impact on society if we further scale

+That's quite a list of questions if you want to go live with your application tomorrow.
 It's important to realize that proof-of-work and de-centrality to establish trust, are just a means not an end.

 Ends